ietf-wg-cellar/matroska-specification/codec_specs.md

 Block type identifier: 1

-Block type name: Opaque data
+Block type name: "Opaque data"

 Description: the `BlockAdditional` data is interpreted as opaque additional data passed to the codec with the Block data.